linalvinv/weather-app/README.md

 ## Run

-After virtual enviroment is set you, you may run the following line to start the program
+After virtual enviroment is set up, you may run the following line to start the program
 ```
 flask run
 ```